 I say users of all oxidative air cleaning machines, including the Plasmawaves, should avoid being too close to the air cleaner while plasma-ion mode is running.

-But, as this plasma-ion oxidizer is not controllable, I no longer recommend Winix 5300 for the chemically sensitive or highly allergic.
+But, as this plasma-ion oxidizer is not controllable from a distance with a remote, I no longer recommend Winix 5300 for the chemically sensitive or highly allergic.

 I still think it is a bargain.